Download and Install STM32CubeIDE – Getting Started Guide

 Getting Started with STM32CubeIDE

-For demonstration purposes, we will create a LED blinking example using STM32 Blue Pill.
-This board has an onboard LED connected to GPIO pin 13.
+We will create an LED blinking example using the STM32 Blue Pill.
+This board has an onboard LED connected to GPIO pin PC13.

-Write your first STM32 Program in STM32CubeIDE
+Write Your First STM32 Program in STM32CubeIDE

 Blue Pill STM32 using STM32Cube setting up IDE pic5